 The Honey Optics 12x 4K is unquestionably one of the highest-quality HD PTZ cameras for church available on the market.
 You must note that this model of Honey Optics is perfect if you are sure you will not be zooming in a lot.
 However, this camera will enable you to cover your church broadcast in 4K (2160p) at 60 FPS while guaranteeing minimal latency over your network!
 Additionally, you can go live with high-quality visuals thanks to the 2D and 3D noise reduction technologies.
 Above all, you can charge this camera while recording with only one wire due to its PoE (Power over Ethernet) support.

 The unit comes with a power adapter, an infrared remote control, and an RS-232C connector out of the box.
 It has a gray casing, with two LED – Power and Standby – indicators on the front and features a wide-angle lens with a field of view of 60.7°.
 After recording, I stood at an angle instead of directly in front of the TV during playback, and I still could see non-washed-out images.

 Owing to 0.5 lux, the PTZOptics can function in low light, adding to the camera's flexibility.
-It also features a noise-reducing function to deliver good sound quality.
+It also has a noise-cancelling mode to provide superb sound quality.
 So, if you need an ideal PTZ camera for your church’s live streaming, the PTZ Optics GEN-2 is worth your attention.